 Hanna earned a Ph.D. in anthropology from Columbia University, an M.A. in political science from Michigan State University and a B.A. in political science from UCLA.
-She is an Affiliate Senior Research Scientist in the Department of Anthropology at the University of Maryland, an educator, writer and dance critic.
+She is an Affiliate Research Professor in the Department of Anthropology at the University of Maryland, an educator, writer and dance critic.

-To her credit are landmark books: Naked Truth: Strip Clubs, Democracy and a Christian Right (University of Texas Press), To Dance Is Human: A Theory of Nonverbal Communication (University of Chicago Press), Dance, Sex and Gender: Signs of Identity, Dominance and Desire (University of Chicago Press),The Performer-Audience Connection: Emotion to Metaphor in Dance and Society (University of Texas Press), Partnering Dance and Education (Human Kinetics), Dancing for Health: Conquering and Preventing Stress (AltaMira Press), Disruptive School Behavior: Class, Race, and Culture (Holmes & Meier) and Urban Dynamics in Black Africa, co-author (Aldine).
+To her credit are landmark books: Dancing to Learn: the Brain’s Cognition, Emotion, and Movement, Naked Truth: Strip Clubs, Democracy and a Christian Right (University of Texas Press), To Dance Is Human: A Theory of Nonverbal Communication (University of Chicago Press), Dance, Sex and Gender: Signs of Identity, Dominance and Desire (University of Chicago Press),The Performer-Audience Connection: Emotion to Metaphor in Dance and Society (University of Texas Press), Partnering Dance and Education (Human Kinetics), Dancing for Health: Conquering and Preventing Stress (AltaMira Press), Disruptive School Behavior: Class, Race, and Culture (Holmes & Meier) and Urban Dynamics in Black Africa, co-author (Aldine).

 Hanna has published over 300 articles in scholarly journals in African studies, anthropology, art, black studies, dance, drama, education, gender, leisure and recreation, medicine, music, planning, political science, psychology, religion, semiotics, sexuality, therapy, and urban studies, in addition to newspaper and magazine articles for the general reader.